 A Doctoral programme that inspires sustainable business thinking

-Our Doctoral programme is a full-time, five-year programme that combines highly relevant and structured training in the first year when you will complete a Master’s in Research, with the freedom to explore your chosen area of research over the course of a further four years.
+Our Doctoral programme is a full-time, five or six year programme that combines highly relevant and structured training with a Master’s in Research, followed by the freedom to explore your chosen area of research over the course of a further four years.

 The MRes will equip you with the necessary skills to perform high quality doctoral research in the areas of Finance, Economics and Management.
 Modules are assessed by a mixture of assignments, research projects and examination.